neurodata/neurodata.io/content/about/agreements.md

 We agree to make everyone feel welcome, regardless of the physical, mental, emotional, or spiritual state.
 Specifically, we follow the [JHU Code of Conduct](https://studentaffairs.jhu.edu/policies/student-code/) at all times.

-#### Honesty and Safety
+#### Radical Honesty and Safety

 We agree to speak with one another [honestly](http://www.toltecspirit.com/four-agreements/impeccable-word/), while at the same time maintaining [psychological safety](http://www.businessinsider.com/google-spent-years-studying-effective-teams-this-is-what-they-found-2018-1) (to [avoid crises](https://qz.com/1039957/the-ultimate-case-against-using-shame-as-a-management-tactic/?mc_cid=c51790d677&mc_eid=a41acedced)) for all team members at all times.
+This means feeling comfortable both providing and receiving honest critical feedback.
+While "feeling comfortable" is not something that we can commit to, we agree to strive to communicate with one another in a fully open and fashion.

 #### Daily Presence